feagi/feagi-core/CRATES_IO_PUBLICATION_READINESS.md

 ### 3. Compilation Errors ❌

-The workspace currently has compilation errors in `feagi-bdu` due to API incompatibilities with the merged `feagi_data_structures` crate.
+The workspace currently has compilation errors in `feagi-bdu` due to API incompatibilities with the merged `feagi-data-structures` crate.

 **Impact:** `cargo publish` will fail if the code doesn't compile.
 **Action Required:** Fix API compatibility issues (see FEAGI_EVO_COMPATIBILITY_FIXES.md).